 Since I’ve arrived in Changzhou – an amazing (small) city of 4.5 million people, just one hour’s train journey from Shanghai - I’ve been getting au fait with my surroundings: the culture, the language and the logistics.
 The food is amazing, but tricky to order as most locals don’t speak any English at all.
 This is great for business of course.
 Luckily Johnny and some of the other guys have a very impressive grasp of the lingo and they’re helping me out no end.

-My China classroom debut (proper) is this coming up fairly soon.
+My China classroom debut (proper) is coming up fairly soon.
 I will update the blog with more details when I get a chance… for now: I'll be doing it for the kids.